 Internationally, Vincent’s work has been heard in Romania at The National Theatre of Romania (Cluj), Italy at the Arezzo Festival (Arezzo), China at the Asian Pacific Theatre Expo (Shanghai), the Prague Quadrennial, and South Korea with the Tuida Performance Group.

-Vincent has a particular interest in new play development, and in addition to his work at the Humana Festival, he has created designs and scores for many new plays, including Matthew Lombardo’s HIGH at Theatreworks Hartford (subsequent productions at Cincinnati Playhouse in the Park, The Repertory Theatre of St. Louis, and on Broadway), Michael Golamco’s BUILD, David Wiener’s EXTRAORDINARY CHAMBERS, Howard Korder’s IN A GARDEN, Sarah Treem’s FEMININE ENDING, and Lauren Gunderson’s EMILIE at South Coast Repertory Theatre, THE OLDEST STORY IN THE WORLD at Theatre Novi Most, THE AMERICAN OCCUPATION at The Juilliard School, THE BIRDS at Yale Repertory Theatre, and THIRTY GHOSTS at Ensemble Theatre Company in Cincinnati (for which he won a CEA Award).
+Vincent has a particular interest in new play development, and in addition to his work at the Humana Festival, he has created designs and scores for many new plays, including Matthew Lombardo’s HIGH at Theatreworks Hartford (subsequent productions at Cincinnati Playhouse in the Park, The Repertory Theatre of St. Louis, and on Broadway), Neil LaBute’s adapation of MISS JULIE, Michael Golamco’s BUILD, David Wiener’s EXTRAORDINARY CHAMBERS, Howard Korder’s IN A GARDEN, Sarah Treem’s FEMININE ENDING, and Lauren Gunderson’s EMILIE at South Coast Repertory Theatre, THE OLDEST STORY IN THE WORLD at Theatre Novi Most, THE AMERICAN OCCUPATION at The Juilliard School, THE BIRDS at Yale Repertory Theatre, and THIRTY GHOSTS at Ensemble Theatre Company in Cincinnati (for which he won a CEA Award).
 He co-designed and co-scored the premiere of Roberto Aguirre-Sacasa’s THE VELVET SKY at Woolly Mammoth Theatre Company in Washington DC.
 His music was heard in The New York Public’s production of Tarell Alvin McCraney’s THE BROTHERS SIZE.
 With The Clownzilla Theatre Troupe, he developed A HOLIDAY EXTRAVAGANZA, ILLEGAL ALIENS, CLOWN PLANET, and READY SET DEAD.
 He created the sound design and score for RAZBOIUL CLOVNILOR (WAR OF THE CLOWNS) at Teatrul National Cluj in Cluj, Romania.
 He has workshopped new plays for The New York Theatre Workshop and New York Stage & Film.
 In 2005, Vincent created the sound design and original music for the world premiere of RADIO GOLF, the last play in August Wilson’s ten-play cycle chronicling the African-American experience in the twentieth century.

 With sound designer Brad Berridge, Vincent performs as one-half of THE NIGHT I FOUND OUT I WAS ADOPTED, an experimental improvisatory duo performing entirely on mobile computing devices.
 With Berridge and designer/engineer Davin Huston, Vincent is a member of PUSH THE BUTTON, a sound-art collective focused on using the audience as a variable factor in the collaborative process of making art.
 Their pieces DRAW & PERSISTENCE OF HEARING were recently heard at the annual USITT conference in Long Beach, CA.